Androdir/MedalSourceExtractor/README.md

 # MedalSourceExtractor
-Extracts the source of a Medal URL, so others can view the video without opening Medal.
+Extracts the source of a Medal URL (most of the time...), so others can view the video without opening Medal.

 This also lets you embed Medal videos in Discord.